Astrophysicist, Doctor of Physical & Mathematical Sciences, and deputy director of the Astro Space Center.

 Strengths

-Intense competition from major tech companies & specialized AI firms.
+Intense competition from established tech giants & other AI startups

 AI research and development, model training, software engineering.